Baildon Boundary Way

-A: Refreshments will be on sale at the Race HQ from 8:00am onwards.
-Typically we will have bacon sandwiches, soup, a chilli and cakes for those with a sweet tooth!
-Tea, coffee and soft drinks will also be available.
-After the race, the bar will be open for alcoholic purchases.
+A: Refreshments will be on sale at the Race HQ from 8:15am onwards.
+Tea, coffee and soft drinks will be available.

 Q: If I miss out on an entry, do you have a reserve/waiting list I can go on to hopefully get a place?

 A: Sorry, but we do not keep a reserve/waiting list, however if you email us at email@example.com we will add you to our mailing list and let you know when entries are going on sale for the next event.
 We will retain your details securely and will not share them with any other organisation.
 You can opt out of receiving emails from us at any time by emailing the above address with the word “Unsubscribe” in the subject line.

 Q: Why don’t you have a reserve/waiting list?

 A: We accept more entries than we can cope with on the day in the expectation, based on past history, that people will withdraw or not turn up to run on the day due to injuries etc. If we only accepted the number of entries we could cope with we would have to disappoint a lot more people.